-The functions of Setdb1 have been well characterized in mouse embryonic stem (ES) cells.
-In these cells, Setdb1 depletion leads to derepression of lineage-specifying genes and loss of pluripotency.
-Transcriptional dysregulation in Setdb1-deficient ES cells is due to the loss of H3K9me3 from promoter regions of lineage genes (Bilodeau et al., 2009; Yuan et al., 2009).
-In addition, Setdb1-deficient ES cells are characterized by enhanced transcription of retrotransposons.
-To what extent retrotransposon derepression may lead to phenotypic consequences is unclear.
-Two hypotheses are currently discussed: 1) Derepression of retrotransposons leads to elevated transcription of neighboring genes through enhancer action of chimeric transcripts (Karimi et al., 2011; Matsui et al., 2010).
-This, in turn, may impair the transcriptional stability in cells.
-2) Enhanced activity of functional retrotransposon copies which are still able to jump may lead to mutations (Lee et al., 2012) or genomic instability (Bourc'his and Bestor, 2004).
+The functions of Setdb1 have been well characterized in mouse embryonic stem cells (ESCs).
+In these cells, Setdb1 depletion leads to the derepression of lineage-specifying genes and loss of pluripotency.
+Transcriptional dysregulation in Setdb1-deficient ESCs is due to the loss of H3K9me3 from promoter regions of lineage genes (Bilodeau et al., 2009; Yuan et al., 2009).
+In addition, Setdb1-deficient ESCs are characterized by enhanced transcription of retrotransposons.
+How retrotransposon derepression might have phenotypic consequences is unclear.
+Two hypotheses are currently discussed.
+First, that derepression of retrotransposons leads to elevated transcription of neighboring genes through enhancer action of chimeric transcripts (Karimi et al., 2011; Matsui et al., 2010).
+This, in turn, might impair the transcriptional stability in cells.
+Second, that enhanced activity of functional retrotransposon copies, which are still able to jump, may lead to mutations (Lee et al., 2012) or genomic instability (Bourc'his and Bestor, 2004).

-Here we show that conditional inactivation of Setdb1 in pro-B cells leads to a block in B cell development.
+Here, we show that conditional inactivation of Setdb1 in pro-B cells leads to a block in B cell development.
 We found that Setdb1-deficient pro-B cells show derepression of specific classes of retrotransposons, among which the endogenous murine leukemia virus (MLV) elements exhibited the highest transcriptional activation.
 Notably, forced MLV expression coincides with massive production of MLV-derived proteins which, in turn, triggers activation of the unfolded protein response (UPR) and subsequent apoptosis of pro-B cells.
-Expression of pro-survival Bcl-2 antagonizes UPR-mediated apoptosis and leads to a partial rescue of B cell development, indicating that retrotransposon silencing is the primary role of Setdb1 during early B cell development.
+Expression of pro-survival Bcl2 antagonizes UPR-mediated apoptosis and leads to a partial rescue of B cell development, indicating that retrotransposon silencing is the primary role of Setdb1 during early B cell development.
 In summary, our data provide a novel molecular explanation for the adverse consequences of impaired retrotransposon silencing during development.